Estimated reading time: 8 minutes

 With a traditional IRA, any contributions you make are tax-deductible (in the year you contribute).
 Your IRA earnings grow tax-deferred.
 There are some limits and restrictions to be aware of, however.

-According to the IRS, there are contribution limits on IRAs for 2021.
+According to the IRS, there are contribution limits on IRAs for 2021 and 2022.
 First, your total contributions to all your IRAs cannot be more than $6,000 ($7,000 if you’re age 50 or older), or your taxable compensation for the year, if your compensation was less than this dollar limit.

 If you’re 50 or older (as is the case with yours truly), you can also make what’s called a “catch-up” contribution.
 The limit on the catch-up contribution is $1,000.
 It’s important to keep in mind that the IRS is pretty sharp about keeping tabs on any missteps.
 If you contribute over the allowable amount, they will nail you with a 6% penalty on the overage amount.

 Contributions made into a traditional IRA (or really, any IRA) are made in cash (meaning you need to pay them out of your cash accounts—checking, savings).
 You can invest your IRA in stocks, mutual funds, bonds, annuities, and even gold and silver coins.

 It’s worth mentioning that there are a few areas where you can’t invest your IRA.
 I’ve had some clients ask about some pretty outlandish investments!
 You can’t invest your IRA in a life insurance policy, collectibles, artwork (no matter how exquisite), or stamps, to name a few examples.